 The Keynes Collection

-John Maynard Keynes (1983-1946) was a British economist and one of the most influential figures of the 20th century who spearheaded a revolution in economic thinking.
+John Maynard Keynes (1983-1946) was one of the most influential figures of the 20th century in changing how to think about the economic realm of human affairs.

-His transformational journey is a source of inspiration for us and we are pleased to be able to host a collection which provides an overview of his life and body of work.
+The Keynes Centre is pleased to host a major collection which provides an overview of his life and body of work.
 The collection also illuminates the various facets of his career, interests, and activities for every period of his life.

-The material may be of interest to researchers, students, journalists, writers or anyone seeking to learn more about this great thinker.
+The material may be of interest to researchers, students, journalists, writers, or anyone seeking to learn more about the ideas of this great thinker.

 - The Collected Writings of John Maynard Keynes (30 Volumes in Hardcopy).